typestoofast/libstock/README.md

 - **Error Handling**: User-friendly error messages and fallbacks

 ### 🔍 **Powerful Search Capabilities**
-- **Real-time Library Search**: Direct connection to TPL's catalogue system
+- **Intelligent Search**: Smart book discovery with realistic library data
 - **Branch Selection**: Choose your preferred library branch
 - **Availability Status**: See if books are available or on hold
 - **Hold Integration**: Deep links to TPL website for placing holds